Can Babies Drink Cold Breast Milk?

 Pros Of Giving Baby Cold Breastmilk Or Formula

-Here are some pros of feeding cold breast milk or formula milk to your baby (3):
+Here are some pros of feeding cold breast milk or formula milk for your baby (3):

-• Feeding the baby with cold milk is easier as heating the milk at a low temperature takes longer.
+• Feeding the baby with cold milk is easier, especially during nighttime feedings, as heating the milk takes time and effort.

 • Feeding cold milk helps eliminate the risk of overheating the milk, which is not good for the baby, as it may lead to mouth blisters.